saddam-y/SuperArgs/README.md

 I edited class IntegerArgumentMarshaler, because I don't split argument anymore After that I added the same logic to other classes
 I also created a new test class to test exactly these functions (ArgsValuesListTest) and wrote test for each class

+### I moved common methods to the abstract class ArgumentMarshaler and I added feature for the required arguments

+I decided to create abstract class because many methods and fields were commons to classes implement ArgumentMarshaler I have also written some tests for this function